Preventing the spread of COVID-19

 Everyone must do their part

-To succeed in our fight against the coronavirus, it is important that everyone does his or her part.
+To succeed in our fight against COVID-19, it is important that everyone takes responsibility.
 We have the main responsibility on board, but cannot succeed without your participation and help.

 - Ensure that the crew has the necessary knowledge about infection control.